 Check how the tender is structured.
 Is more than one council involved, e.g. a shared service?
 Is the tender split into different lots or are all products and services grouped together?
 If the latter, be sure you can deliver all the requirements.
 This is a good opportunity to demonstrate to the council how you will achieve excellent volume efficiencies.
 If they award the whole contract to you, how much will they save?
 Can you offer some added value incentives?
 Correspondingly, if you’re bidding for an individual lot, how will your business deliver better value than a bigger multi-disciplinary company?

-There may be a lot of documentation, but you need to understand exactly what the council is looking for and whether you are able to meet all their requirements.
+There may be a lot of documentation, but you need to understand exactly what the buyer is looking for and whether you are able to meet all their requirements.
 If you don’t have all the right accreditations, e.g. Constructionline or CQC, is this something you should be looking to invest in so you can tender for future similar opportunities?
 Check carefully whether having the accreditation is an absolute pass/fail, or whether there is opportunity to explain an alternative.
 Certain accreditations are not always required by every council and can be expensive to attain.

 Councils and other local authorities are risk-averse, so you need to provide the assurances that your service is robust and high quality.
 How do you monitor your service delivery so that it is of a consistent high quality?
 What systems do you have in place for dealing with any problems or complaints?
 How have you acted on feedback to improve the quality of your service?
 Can you include examples of feedback from other council customers within your tender response?